-Switzerland supports the re-launching of the discussions on the future of conventional arms control in Europe, which it considers a vital ingredient of cooperative security.
-It will support the holding of the structured dialogue in the framework of the OSCE.
+Switzerland supports the re-launching of discussions on the future of conventional arms control in Europe, which it considers a vital ingredient of cooperative security.
+It also supports and is actively engaged in the Structured Dialogue on the current and future challenges and risks to security in Europe in the framework of the OSCE.